Excellent: 4.9/ 5 ★★★★★ based on 124 reviews

 The Holiday Inn is the closest hotel to Glasgow Airport.
 It offers budget rooms, simply furnished but is a clean and comfortable place to stay within a 5-minute walk from the terminal.
-The hotel has a restaurant and bar, so you can grab breakfast before your flight and with meeting rooms and conference facilities is a great option for business travellers.
+The hotel has a restaurant and bar, so you can grab breakfast before your flight and meeting rooms and conference facilities are a great option for business travellers.

 Travelodge Glasgow Airport

 For reasonably priced accommodation close to the airport, many passengers from Glasgow Airport choose the Travelodge hotel.
 All standard rooms have king-sized beds, and at just an 11-minute walk from the airport terminal, there is no need to worry about delays if you have a flight to catch.
-Rooms are equipped with tea and coffee making facilities, and there is a restaurant and bar on-site for snacks and drinks during your stay.
+Rooms are equipped with tea and coffee-making facilities, and there is a restaurant and bar on-site for snacks and drinks during your stay.

 Transfers to and from Glasgow Airport

 Getting to Glasgow Airport is easy, whichever way you choose to travel.